SOliv1/boutique_ado_v1/README.md

     the end of the *product detail template*
     And this avoids having to deal with additional static files just for a single JavaScript file.
 -   Let's begin script to increment the quantity.
+## Adding Products part6
+        add the *quantity selector box* to the shopping bag pages quantity column.

+        replace this quantity in the *table with a form with a method of post*.
+        It won't have an action yet since we haven't created the *proper URLs or views* but we'll get to that soon.
+        I'll give it a *class of update form and attach the csrf token since it'll be posting data*.
+        And from here it's as simple as copying the form group from the product detail page and pasting it in.
+        And now we'll make a few changes to it.
+        -   First I'll get rid of the 50% width class.
+        -   Add some classes to make the icons buttons and input boxes a bit smaller.
+        -   And I'll remove the icon class here in the span element
+        -   which will allow Font awesomes fa-small class to handle the sizing.
+        -  nstead of the icon class we copied from Bulma in the beginning of this project.
+        -   need to update all the template variables that contain product.id to item.item_id Also, let's change the value of the input box to reflect the number of this item currently in the shopping bag.
+            Finally because there's no size selector box on this page.
+            We'll need to submit the size of the item the user wants to update or remove in a hidden input field.
+            If the product does in fact have sizes.